Capital Markets Union #2 – ELTIFs

 2. They are either unlisted or listed companies with a capitalisation of less than 500 million €;

-3. They are domiciled in an EU country or in other countries that meet certain requirements regarding money laundering, counter-terrorism and taxation.
+3. They are based in a EU country or in other countries that meet certain requirements regarding money laundering, counter-terrorism and taxation policies.

 The instruments issued by these companies may be equity, quasi-equity or debt instruments.
-Thanks to ELTIF funds, European SMEs can access financial resources that are complementary to bank credit and protect themselves from the negative effects of credit crunch.
+Thanks to ELTIFs, European SMEs can access financial resources that are complementary to their bank credits, diversify their sources of financing and protect themselves from the negative effects of credit crunch.

 How are retail investors protected?